nf-core/configs/docs/sage.md

-# nf-core/configs: Sage Bionetworks Configuration
+# nf-core/configs: Sage Bionetworks Global Configuration

 To use this custom configuration, run the pipeline with `-profile sage`.
-This will download and launch the [`sage.config`](../conf/sage.config), which contains a number of optimizations relevant to Sage employees running workflows on AWS (_e.g._ using Nextflow Tower).
-These include:
+This will download and load the [`sage.config`](../conf/sage.config), which contains a number of optimizations relevant to Sage employees running workflows on AWS (_e.g._ using Nextflow Tower).
+This profile will also load any applicable pipeline-specific configuration.

+This global configuration includes the following tweaks:

-- Updating the default value for `igenomes_base` to `s3://sage-igenomes`
+- Update the default value for `igenomes_base` to `s3://sage-igenomes`
-- Increasing the default time limits because we run pipelines on AWS
+- Increase the default time limits because we run pipelines on AWS
-- Enabling retries by default when exit codes relate to insufficient memory
+- Enable retries by default when exit codes relate to insufficient memory
 - Allow pending jobs to finish if the number of retries are exhausted
-- Slowing the increase in the number of allocated CPU cores on retries
+- Slow the increase in the number of allocated CPU cores on retries

 ## Additional information about iGenomes